Call us: +1-415-738-4000

 The following is an example of how to programmatically configure cache persistence on disk:

-Configuration cacheManagerConfig = new Configuration() .diskStore(new DiskStoreConfiguration() .path("/path/to/store/data")); CacheConfiguration cacheConfig = new CacheConfiguration() .name("my-cache") .maxBytesLocalHeap(16, MemoryUnit.MEGABYTES) .maxBytesLocalOffHeap(256, MemoryUnit.MEGABYTES) .persistence(new PersistenceConfiguration().strategy(Strategy.LOCALRESTARTABLE)); cacheManagerConfig.addCache(cacheConfig); CacheManager cacheManager = new CacheManager(cacheManagerConfig); Ehcache myCache = cacheManager.getEhcache("my-cache");
+Configuration cacheManagerConfig = new Configuration() .diskStore(new DiskStoreConfiguration() .path("/path/to/store/data")); CacheConfiguration cacheConfig = new CacheConfiguration() .name("my-cache") .maxBytesLocalHeap(16, MemoryUnit.MEGABYTES) .maxBytesLocalOffHeap(256, MemoryUnit.MEGABYTES) .persistence(new PersistenceConfiguration().strategy(Strategy.LOCALTEMPSWAP)); cacheManagerConfig.addCache(cacheConfig); CacheManager cacheManager = new CacheManager(cacheManagerConfig); Ehcache myCache = cacheManager.getEhcache("my-cache");

-The following table summarizes the configuration options for disk usage in Ehcache 2.6 and previous versions.
+The following table summarizes the configuration options for disk usage in Ehcache 2.6 and higher as compared with previous versions.

 |Fast Restartability with Strong Consistency||